LaunchCodeEducation/csharp-web-dev-curriculum/content/vstools/reading/debugger/index.md

 weight: 3
 originalAuthor: Sally Steuterman # to be set by page creator
 originalAuthorGitHub: gildedgardenia # to be set by page creator
-reviewer: # to be set by the page reviewer
+reviewer: Kimberly Horan # to be set by the page reviewer
-reviewerGitHub: # to be set by the page reviewer
+reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
 lastEditor: # update any time edits are made after review
 lastEditorGitHub: # update any time edits are made after review
 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

 Some of the features that you will find yourself leaning on the most as you further your career in tech is the Visual Studio debugging tools.

+{{% notice blue "Note" "rocket" %}}

+The links for each debugging feature below are for Windows users.
+Mac users will find that Visual Studio for Mac has the same exact features, but those features may look slighlty different or be in a slightly different location.
+We have provided some extra tips for Mac users at the end in case you haven't been able to locate these tools in your copy of Visual Studio for Mac.

+{{% /notice %}}

 Open up your [examples repo](https://github.com/LaunchCodeEducation/csharp-web-dev-examples) and find the `HelloMethods` project.
 Read through each item, make note of how the debugging tools work for each item, and practice using the tool on `HelloMethods`: